spaship/git-broker/README.md

 # Install dependencies
 npm install

+# Run the Puzzle for development
+npm run start:dev

-# Run the bot
+# Run the Puzzle for production
-npm start
+npm run start

 # env
 Create a .env file in the root directory of the project.
 Define your variables in the .env file using the following format:
 GITHUB_ACCESS_TOKEN = your_github_access_token
 GITLAB_ACCESS_TOKEN = your_gitlab_access_token
 ```